thelfer/tfel/docs/web/tfel-material.md

 ## Homogenization schemes

 Different schemes are implemented and return the homogenized stiffness of the material.
+These schemes are introduced by the header `LinearHomogenizationSchemes`.
 The scheme available are Mori-Tanaka scheme and dilute scheme.
 The available functions are `computeMoriTanakaScheme`, `computeDiluteScheme`, `computeSphereDiluteScheme`, `computeSphereMoriTanakaScheme`.